silentcoder99/Hex-DLC/README.md

 ## Building
 ### Building on your computer
-To build this you will need CMake and Boost.
+To build this you will need [CMake](https://cmake.org/) and [Boost](http://www.boost.org/).

-Once you have cloned the repository, update the websockets submodule
+Once you have cloned the repository, update the websockets and xml submodule

 ```bash
 git submodule init
 git submodule update
 ```

-Then create a directory called build and run CMake in that directory
+Then create a directory and run CMake in that directory

 ```bash
 mkdir build